Types of pancreatic cancer

-Cancer can occur in any part of the pancreas, but up to 8 out of 10 (80%) start in the head of the pancreas.
+Cancer can occur in any part of the pancreas, but up to 8 out of 10 (80%), start in the head of the pancreas.

 There are several different types of pancreatic cancer.
 The most common type is ductal adenocarcinoma, which starts from cells in the lining of the pancreatic ducts.

-The treatments for cancerous cystic tumours and acinar cell carcinomas are similar to treatments for adenocarcinoma|.
+The treatments for cancerous cystic tumours and acinar cell carcinomas are similar to those described in our treatment section.
 But the tests and treatments for neuroendocrine tumours and lymphoma of the pancreas may be very different.

 We have more information available about lymphoma and neuroendocrine tumours.